 - Who is in charge?

 It goes without saying that practice can make the difference between chaotic, costly mistakes and calm, effective performance.
 Training for confined space rescue means—among other things—knowing how to use equipment and understanding potential complications.

 Training doesn’t stop with head knowledge, however; it also involves simulated rescue drills, both planned and surprise.
 OSHA requires that your team practices rescue operations once per year using dummies, manikins, or real people in representative spaces.2 Additionally, you must physically evaluate your team’s performance.
 “Test them,” advises Roop, “so you know you have a top-notch team.”

 In sum, it’s the employer’s responsibility to ensure that workers in confined spaces can count on the quickest, most competent rescue attempt possible should things go wrong.
-It’s not enough for your rescue team to have good-looking equipment and nice-sounding promises—on the contrary, you should vet your team with regard to both qualifications and capabilities.
+It’s not enough for your rescue team to have good-looking PPE and nice-sounding promises—on the contrary, you should vet your team with regard to both qualifications and capabilities.
 Then, should an emergency occur, you’ll be ready to rescue!

 1: OSHA 1910.146(k)(1)(i)